JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8023 days**.

-And here is a just a random fact -  **In the United States, six tubs of Cool Whip, a brand of whipping cream, are sold every second**.
+And here is a just a random fact -  **In 1986, a drunk fan got into a pace car at Talladega Superspeedway, and started joyriding on the track in front of a nationwide audience.
+The police cruisers who had to chase him around the track were not amused when they caught and arrested him**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)